ncalteen-migrations/bitbucket-migrations-issue-ops/README.md

 1. Select the **Issues** tab.
 2. Select **New issue**.
+3. Select one of the following issue templates:
+   - **Bitbucket Server** to GitHub Enterprise Cloud
-3. Select the **Bitbucket Server to GitHub Enterprise Cloud** issue.
+   - **Bitbucket Cloud** to GitHub Enterprise Cloud
 4. In the **Repositories** text field, enter the list of repositories to migrate in the following format: